2019 Sustainability Report

 Creating a culture The Greif Way.

-The principles set forth in in The Greif Way establish a company culture rooted in ethics and compliance.
+The principles set forth in The Greif Way establish a company culture rooted in ethics and compliance.
 We believe that behavior influences culture and culture determines performance, which is why establishing positive behaviors is important to our business.
 Every day, our colleagues implement these principles which are formalized through the policies that govern our organization.

 Greif maintains a broad set of ethics- and compliance-related policies: